 Visitors and locals alike get around by bicycle or on foot, while small wooden boats bring passengers and supplies to the islands.
 The exception, of course, is the “fast” boat services, which bring people from Bali in all their plexi-glassed and mega-motorized glory.

-Though the Gili Islands provide lots of mindful things to do, like yoga, snorkelling, and SUP, don’t get the wrong idea.
-The Gili Islands aren’t deserted stretches of sand where solitude is your only companion.
+Though the Gili Islands provide lots of transformational things to do, like yoga, snorkelling, and SUP, don’t get the wrong idea.
+They aren’t deserted stretches of sand where solitude is your only companion.

-If you want to be Robinson Crusoe, these are not your islands.
+If you want to be Robinson Crusoe, castaway on an empty beach, these are not your islands.
 Try Nusa Penida or Nusa Menjangan instead.

-But if you want a beach vacation in a laid-back setting, along with affordable luxury and some mind-blowing mindful food, give the Gili Islands a shot.
+But if you want a beach vacation in a laid-back setting, along with affordable luxury and some mind-blowing mindful food, then read on for your guide to choosing the best Gili Island.

-It’s not really a question of which Gili Island is best but which is best for your style of travel.
+It’s not really a question of which is the best island but which is best for your style of travel.
 Each Gili has its own personality, so choose wisely!

 Backpacker’s Paradise: Gili Trawangan

-The biggest and most built-up of the three Gilis, Gili Trawangan (Gili T for short) caters to the European backpacker and flashpacker crowd.
-When you tell local people you’re going to Gili T, they often react with surprise and stop just short of saying “Why?!?”
+The biggest and most built-up of the three, Gili Trawangan (Gili T for short) caters to the European backpacker and flashpacker crowd.
+When you tell local people and Bali expats you’re going to Gili T, they often react with surprise and stop just short of saying “Why?!?”

-Despite all the warnings, we liked Gili T a lot more than we expected to.
+Despite all the warnings, we liked it a lot!

 Yes, you can party your face off all night long, on a mix of alcohol and magic mushrooms, but you can also go to bed at 9 pm and never witness any of the nighttime shenanigans.